haskus/haskus-manual/source/system/intro/approach.rst

    they should only do the first (according to the ``UNIX`` philosophy).
 We don't have this issue because we use type-checked data types instead of plain text.

-Even if the ``haskus-system`` is in a single code base, its functions can be used in other Haskell programs just by importing its modules.
+Even if ``haskus-system`` is in a single code base, its functions can be used in other Haskell programs just by importing its modules.
 The compiler statically checks that functions are appropriately called with valid parameters.